‘Almost impossible': Inside Biden's uphill battle to win the backing of key anti-Trump Republicans

 The ready and willing

-"There were [approximately] 76k votes for Nikki Haley last night in [Wisconsin's primary]," wrote Bill Kristol, a Never Trump political consultant and former Reagan administration aide.
+"There were [approximately] 76k votes for Nikki Haley last night in [Wisconsin's primary]," Bill Kristol, a Never Trump political consultant and former Reagan administration aide, wrote in a post on social media site X.

 "Biden won WI by [approximately] 20k votes in 2020.
-Republican voters against Trump matter," he added in the X post.
+Republican voters against Trump matter," he added.
 "A little more outreach from Team Biden to those voters might not be a bad idea."

 Mike Madrid, a co-founder of the anti-Trump PAC The Lincoln Project, told CNBC that Republicans ready to play a role in the 2024 election are still waiting for some guidance from Biden's team.